tonezone6/LeftAlignedFlowLayoutExample/README.md

 # LeftAlignedFlowLayoutExample
-A simple example of using `UICollectionViewFlowLayout` inside a contained self sizing `UICollectionView`
+A simple example of using `UICollectionViewFlowLayout`.
+The `UICollectionView` contained by a container `UIView` and is self sizing.

 ![LeftAlignedFlowLayoutExample](tagsCollectionView.png)